clearflask/clearflask/INSTALLATION.md

 ##### IAM access

-For AWS services, `clearflask-server` autodetects IAM using the `DefaultAWSCredentialsProviderChain`.
+For AWS services, `clearflask-server` autodetects Access Keys using either a configuration property or the default locations.
+If you are running in EC2 or ECS, keys detection is automated, you just need to create the appropriate IAM role.

-Specify IAM either in environment, Java system properties, credentials file, EC2 Container service, or Web Identity token.

 ##### AWS DynamoDB